43+ Things to Pack for a Cruise from Amazon in 2023

 E-reader or tablet

-There is something about getting lost in a book while on vacation.
+There is something about getting lost in a book while on a cruise.
 It’s the best way to catch up on those books that you have been meaning to read as well as unplug and get lost in a story.

 Carrying a few books can be bulky.
 However, an e-reader is a perfect solution to having your books in one place.
 Whether you are reading one title or a few it packs easily and is waterproof and has an anti-glare feature.